Unilateral Training for Hypertrophy: The Key to Balanced Muscle Development

 What are some examples of unilateral exercises for hypertrophy?

-Examples of unilateral exercises for hypertrophy include single-leg squats, lunges, single-arm dumbbell presses, single-leg deadlifts, and single-arm rows.
-These exercises can be performed with free weights, resistance bands, or machines.
+Common unilateral movements include single-leg squats, lunges, single-arm dumbbell presses, single-leg deadlifts, and single-arm rows.
+You can use free weights, resistance bands, or machines to perform variations.

 How can unilateral training be incorporated into a workout routine?